Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Tree Generator-based Multicast Scheduling

 \subsection{Representation: Graph Embedding Methods}

-To efficiently solve $\mathcal{M}_1$ and $\mathcal{M}_2(a_t)$, it is crucial to have a deep and comprehensive understanding of the graph's spatial structure, including the relations between nodes and edges.
+To efficiently solve $\mathcal{M}_1$ and $\mathcal{M}_2(a_t)$, it is crucial first to represent the graph embedding to reduce dimensionality and avoid the curse of dimensionality in those MDPs.
 Graph embedding methods (e.g., GNNs) are valuable for extracting graph information and have demonstrated their efficacy in various CO problems \cite{khalil2017learning}.
-Some studies have focused on the attention mechanism in GNNs, which has the advantage of selectively aggregating information from neighbors (e.g., \cite{brody2021attentive}).
-Thus, we propose the following GAT:
+Some studies have focused on the attention mechanism in GNNs, which has the advantage of selectively aggregating information from neighbors (e.g., \cite{velivckovic2017graph}).
+Those methods that utilize the attention mechanism are called Graph Attention Networks (GATs).
+Among them, the GATv2 \cite{brody2021attentive} is a representative model that can effectively capture the importance of nodes in a graph, which is defined as follows:

+where $\mathbf{W}_1$, $\mathbf{W}_2$, and $\mathbf{W}_e$ are learnable parameters, $\mathbf{x}=\{\mathbf{x}_i\}$ denotes the node features, $\mathbf{e}_{i, j}$ denotes the edge features of edge $(i, j)$, and $\mathbf{h}_i\in\mathbb{R}^d$ denotes the embedding vector of node $i$.
+When updating the node embedding $\mathbf{h}_i$, the GATv2 aggregates information from neighbors and itself, which is weighted by the attention coefficients $\alpha_{ij}$.
+However, the GATv2 does not ensure the contraction mapping property, which is crucial for the convergence of RL algorithms.
+Thus, we propose the following Normalized GAT (NGAT):